 From time to time, postgraduate projects are conducted at the observatory.
 Optical astronomical equipment used in conjunction with the telescopes includes CCD cameras for imaging and photometry, and a single-fibre spectroscope for obtaining object spectra.
 For more information please go to the Higher Degree Research Page for the Department of Physics and Astronomy.

 How to get Here

 Location: Macquarie University Astronomical Observatory (map), Building W16A (end of N3 car park), off Gymnasium Rd, Macquarie Park NSW

 The Astronomical Observatory is located on the northern grounds of Macquarie University, off Gymnasium Road, near the corner of Culloden and Waterloo Roads.
 Once on Gymnasium Road, take the first left onto the N3 car park.
 The observatory is at the northeast side of the lot – you can’t miss it.
-Parking is free for the first two hours with a ticket and free after 8pm without a ticket.
+Casual parking fees apply from 6am to 6pm seven days a week.
+Parking is free after 6pm.